kima-92/iOS/BugsReport.md

 Bugs Report:

-1. User should not be able to go to the main screen if login wasn't successful.
+- [x] User should not be able to go to the main screen if login wasn't successful.

-check

-2. On the mainVC, "Welcome User!" should display "Welcome \(User.fullName)!"
+- [x] On the mainVC, "Welcome User!" should display "Welcome \(User.fullName)!"

-check

-3. On mainVC, Deadline label should display due date for posting new Organization order.
+- [ ] On mainVC, Deadline label should display due date for posting new Organization order.

-4. Each Snack should display it's nutrition info when you click on it's cell, on the DetailVC.
+- [x] Each Snack should display it's nutrition info when you click on it's cell, on the DetailVC.

-check

-5. On DetailVC, fix alert when tapping on Request Subscription
+- [x] On DetailVC, fix alert when tapping on Request Subscription

-check

-6. On OrderVC, fix alert on Place Order button
+- [ ] On OrderVC, fix alert on Place Order button

-7. On OrderVC, correctly display Subscription End date
+- [ ] On OrderVC, correctly display Subscription End date

-8. On OrderVC, correctly display order info
+- [x] On OrderVC, correctly display order info

-check

-9. Employee should only be aloud to make a one-time purchase and add a snack to an subscription order, NOT make a subscription order.
+- [x] Employee should only be allowed to make a one-time purchase and add a snack to an subscription order, NOT make a subscription order.

-check

-10. If user in an employee, (as the app currently stands..) user should never have access to the OrderVC
+- [x] If user in an employee, (as the app currently stands..) user should never have access to the OrderVC

-check

-11. Polish UI
+- [ ] Polish UI

-12. Current snacks list total is changing
+- [x] Current snacks list total is changing
+- [ ] "Subscription end" should be "Subscription update deadline"
+- [ ] On LoginVC, keyboard should not cover up text fields
+- [ ] On login/signup fail, a helpful and accurate reason should be given for why failure occurred